Leukemia: Risk Factors

 factors for a certain type of cancer might include smoking, diet, family history,

 or many other things.
-The exact cause of someone’s cancer may not be known.
-But risk
+The exact cause of someone’s cancer is often not known.
+But

 Things you should know about risk factors for cancer:

-Some people with one or more risk factors never develop cancer.
-Other people can develop
+Some people with one or more risk factors never get cancer.
+Other people get cancer

 Some risk factors are very well known.
-But there is ongoing research about risk factors
+But there's ongoing research about risk factors

 for many types of cancer.

-Some risk factors, such as family history, may not be in your control.
-But others
+Some risk factors, such as family history or gender, may not be in your control.
+But

-may be things you can change.
-Knowing the risk factors can help you make choices that
+others may be things you can change.
+Knowing about risk factors can help you make